nickrogerson1/disney-movie-suggester-app/README.md

 -	A search feature whereby users can search by name and then will be shown a list of movies associated with that search along with an AI suggestion of other movies to look for.

 ### What it was built with
-This app was built with React, Next.js and Typescript for additional error checking.
-Tailwind CSS was also used for a better developer experience and to reduce the amount of CSS served at production.
-Shadcn was used for creating generic components.
-Embla Carousel was used to plug in the homepage carousels.
+This app was built with React 19, Next.js 15 and Typescript for additional error checking.
+Tailwind CSS was used for a better developer experience and to reduce the amount of CSS served at production.
+ShadCN was used for creating generic components and Embla Carousel was used to plug in the homepage carousels.

 ### Key Features
-•	Slick and gorgeous Netflix/Disney design with dazzling revolving, scrollable carousels on the homepage.
+-	Slick and gorgeous Netflix/Disney design with dazzling revolving, scrollable carousels on the homepage.
-•	One-click switch between dark and light themes with next-themes plugin.
+-	One-click switch between dark and light themes with next-themes plugin.
-•	Caches API requests for 24 hours with Nextjs to keep everything quick and snappy which reduces server requests to API .
+-	Caches API requests for 24 hours with Nextjs to keep everything quick and snappy which reduces server requests to API .
-•	Uses two AI API endpoints with Microsoft Azure:  1) a subscription which then makes a direct OpenAI request (search) 2) an Azure OpenAI direct endpoint which is better suited to scaling up (genre).
+-	Uses two AI API endpoints with Microsoft Azure:  1) a subscription which then makes a direct OpenAI request (search) 2) an Azure OpenAI direct endpoint which is better suited to scaling up (genre).
-•	Experimental PPR to render slow (API calling for genre and search) components in the background for the genre and search sections and then stream them in when ready.
+-	Experimental PPR to render slow (API calling for genre and search) components in the background for the genre and search sections and then stream them in when ready.

 ### Unresolved Issues
 Had to remove the zoom feature on the homepage carousels due to flickering / layout shifting.

-Future Improvements
+### Future Improvements
-•	Add a rotten tomatoes icon to state whether the movie is fresh.
+-	Add a rotten tomatoes icon to state whether the movie is fresh.
-•	Make movies clickable so the user can retrieve further information about them and where to watch them.
+-	Make movies clickable so the user can retrieve further information about them and where to watch them.

 ## Getting Started